AbramsGroup/HTPolyNet/_sources/example-tutorials/3-DGEBA-PACM/reactions.rst.txt

     bonds:
         - {atoms: [A, B], order: 1}

-With these reaction dictionaries defined, we are ready to create the input YAML file.
+With these reaction dictionaries defined, we are ready to create the :ref:`configuration file <dgeba_configuration_file>`.